Sudharmono: Possibility as president

 According to historian, author, and academic, Robert Elson, in his book Suharto: A Political Biography, Suharto groomed Sudharmono to be his ideal successor.
-However, the selection of Sudharmono as vice president caused a rift in Golkar, between the civil and military factions.
+However, the selection of Sudharmono as vice president caused a rift between the civil and military factions in Golkar.
 Though Sudharmono himself was a soldier and had ended his career with the rank of Lieutenant General, he was disliked by the military because he had spent much of his career behind the desk instead of leading troops on the ground.
 This, along with the military's backlash against Sudharmono during the 1988 MPR general session, resulted in Suharto raising B. J. Habibie as his protege, instead of Sudharmono.